KiJeong-Lim/LoL/README.md

-# LoL : Logic of Logics
+# LoL : Lots of Logic

 - This repository is my proof pool.